Abu Dhabi F1 GP | What Hamilton and Verstappen need to be champions

 Experience the end of Formula 1 on DAZN.

-In any case, the last thing F1 needs is for the pulse to end with an accident and the two out of combat, which would give the crown to Verstappen.
+In any case, the last thing F1 needs is for the pulse to end with an accident and both of them knocked out, which would give the crown to Verstappen.